 Campus Closing Options

 All classes (day classes) and events are canceled and all offices and clinics are closed at the University of Nebraska-Lincoln.
 Only those individuals required to report during closedowns should report to work.
-Scheduled performing arts or athletic events may or may not be affected by this announcement.
-Ticketholders are advised to check with the sponsoring unit of any public event.
+Some operations, such as student services, sporting events or performances, and intercampus transportation may or may not be affected by this announcement.
+See 'More Information on Winter Weather Closedowns.'

 For information regarding pay and leave provisions for UNL employees please see: https://hr.unl.edu/policies/inclement-weather-payleave

 All classes (night classes), and events at the University of Nebraska-Lincoln are canceled; however, all other business will be conducted as usual.
 Therefore, all personnel should report for work.
 Some operations, such as student services, sporting events or performances, and intercampus transportation may or may not be affected by this announcement.
-Ticketholders are advised to check with the sponsoring unit of any public event.
+See 'More Information on Winter Weather Closedowns.'

 This situation may occur, for example, a severe storm begins or worsens after day classes have begun.
 In these instances evening classes may be canceled.
 Local personnel are still expected to come to work.
 In this situation there will be no administrative leave granted.
 Those not reporting for work may use vacation leave or leave without pay if there is no vacation leave accumulated.
 No additional time is granted for employees who come to work.
 In other words, it will be a normal workday for all employees.

 "The University of Nebraska-Lincoln is open and all activities will be conducted as usual."

 Although the University is open during periods of adverse conditions, supervisors and department chairs may alter work schedules to make allowances for unique travel problems.
 This means employees must still account for their normal workday by working or taking vacation leave.

 Address questions or requests for further information about closedowns to University Communication, (402) 472-2211.
 Questions pertaining to compensation and leave during winter weather closedowns may be addressed to Human Resources, (402) 472-3101.